Interview Question: "Tell Me About a Time You Made a Mistake"

 Creative director example

 "When working at my last agency, I made the mistake of sharing the news about a new client too early.
-While this normally would have been fine, the client ended up going with another firm at the last minute.
+While this normally may not have been an issue, the client ended up going with another firm at the last minute.
 Since I prematurely shared this news, my team was so excited about this new opportunity.
 When I had to deliver the bad news, they were all quite disappointed.

 To remedy the situation, I sincerely apologized to my employer and my team.
-I told them that I simply wanted to share my excitement, but now I understand the importance of waiting until all of the contracts are signed and processed.
+I told them that I simply wanted to share my excitement, but now I understand the importance of waiting until the client signs and processes all of the contracts.
 This situation made me realize that I need to wait on making big decisions until things are in writing.
-I helped my team feel a bit better by treating them all to lunch."
+I helped my team feel a bit better by buying them all lunch."

 Marketing manager example

-"When I first became a manager, I was eager to make a good impression.
-Trying to make a good impression, I ended up taking on more work than I could manage.
-I ended up constantly feeling overwhelmed and stressed throughout the day.
-Upon talking to my mentor, she made me realize that I needed to delegate more work to my team.
+"When I first became a manager, I was eager to make a good impression, so I took on more work than I could manage.
+I constantly felt overwhelmed and stressed throughout the day.
+Upon talking to my mentor, she made me realize that I can benefit from delegating more work to my team.
 I followed her advice and started giving my team more responsibilities.

-My team ended up being quite happy with these changes.
-A few people even admitted they didn't have enough work to do and were thrilled to be busier.
-After giving them this work, I finally had the time I needed to focus on the rest of my projects.
-I ended up producing a better quality of work while my team also had the opportunity to grow in their roles.
+My team felt happy with these changes.
+I finally had the time to focus on the rest of my projects.
+I produced a better quality of work while my team also had the opportunity to grow in their roles.
 This experience taught me that it's okay to ask for help and that while I can do a lot, I can't do everything."

 Sales representative example